 From this article, we've seen that Scrum and DevOps actually share more in common than most realise.
 Just like how Scrum is not about tools and process, the DevOps Three Ways is also about values and principles.

 Hopefully, this article along with the visual helps you understand how Scrum and DevOps work together and how they do not contradict each other.
 You should be adopting both Scrum and DevOps rather than choosing either one.
 Looking forward to hearing you exploit Scrum and DevOps to deliver great products to your customers.
-If your team want to learn how to use Scrum and DevOps check out Professional Software Delivery with Scrum course.
+If your team want to learn how to use Scrum and DevOps check out Professional Scrum Developer course.